This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take short baths or showers in cool water.
 Use mild soap or soap-free cleansers.
 Add oatmeal, baking soda, or cornstarch to the bath water to help decrease skin irritation.

-- Avoid skin irritants , such as makeup, hair products, soaps, and cleansers.
-Use products that do not contain perfume or dye.
+- Avoid skin irritants.
+Examples include makeup, hair products, soaps, and cleansers.
+Use products that do not contain a scent or dye.

 - Apply a cool compress to your rash.
 This will help soothe your skin.